xuankimtran/docs-1/pages/katalon-studio/tutorials/shadow_dom_elements_testing.md

 ---

 > Requirements
 > - Chrome Browser version from 53 onwards.
-To see browser versions with shadow DOM support here: [Shadow DOM (V1)](https://caniuse.com/shadowdomv1)
+You can see browser versions with shadow DOM support here: [Shadow DOM (V1)](https://caniuse.com/shadowdomv1)
 >

 Shadow DOM is a useful solution for Web developers.
 It helps web developers better encapsulate their code by allowing DOM elements to contain child nodes and CSS.
-Nevertheless, it becomes a challenge for automation testing because elements inside a shadow root technically don't exist in the main document DOM.
+Nevertheless, it becomes a challenge for automation testing because elements inside a shadow root technically don't exist in the main DOM.
 Therefore, test automation frameworks that use the DOM query function don't work properly.

 In this article, we demonstrate how to test shadow DOM elements in the Katalon Studio framework.

 We use the demo site [Books](https://books-pwakit.appspot.com/explore?q=).
 All the elements in this demo website are under a shadow root.
-In this demonstration, we identify shadow DOM objects to test inputting: "hello World" into the website's search bar.
+In this demonstration, we identify shadow DOM objects, then verify them by successfully inputting: "hello World" into the website's search bar.

 Do as follows:

 1. Create a new project.
 Go to **File > New > Project**.
-Name it as **Shadow DOM Testing**.
+Here, we name the project **Shadow DOM Testing**.

     <img src="https://github.com/katalon-studio/docs-images/raw/339de0f5ad5bce4f4dc1d8d7ef8f0ea6b5d0780a/katalon-studio/tutorials/shadow_dom_elements_testing/Katalon-DOM-testing.png" width="70%" alt="Create a project">